GoogleCloudPlatform/community/tutorials/securing-gcs-static-website/index.md

         gsutil rsync -R dist/ gs://$BUCKET_NAME

-    For infomation on the `gsutil rsync` command, see [the documentation](https://cloud.google.com/storage/docs/gsutil/commands/rsync).
+    For information on the `gsutil rsync` command, see [the documentation](https://cloud.google.com/storage/docs/gsutil/commands/rsync).

 1. Set the `MainPageSuffix` property with the `-m` flag and the `NotFoundPage` with the `-e` flag: